Sexual Misconduct Policy

 Wheaton College defines sexual and gender-based misconduct as any sexual contact or activity that occurs without the effective consent of any individual involved.
 We have provided some examples of what may or may not constitute effective consent.
 Please note that these examples are not an exhaustive listing.
 Effective consent encompasses:

 - Effective consent is informed, freely and actively given.

 - Consent can be communicated verbally or by action(s).
 In whatever way consent is communicated, it must be mutually understandable.

-- The initiator must fully understand what his or her partner consents to and does not consent to in regard to sexual interactions.
+- Each party must fully understand what his or her partner consents to and does not consent to in regard to physical and sexual interactions.

 - Consent at one time does not imply consent at any other time.

 - Silence alone (absent a non-verbal action clearly demonstrating consent) is considered ineffective consent.